Summer Forage frequently asked questions

 What are the advantages of Summer Forage?

-Summer forage has many advantages:
+Planting summer forage sorghum offers many advantages:

 • It can grow well in both high and even in low potential areas with poor soils.

 • As a fodder crop it can be used in adequate supply when maize and other feed sources fail.

 • Most varieties of summer forage produce much more forage than corn.